-This report is filled with information about each of your four learning style categories.
-Now you have a learning profile that will truly help you understand your own unique learning style patterns.

-There are many suggestions in each of the four sections of this report, presenting opportunities for you to apply this valuable information.
-Take the next action steps required to make improvements in the specific learning styles sections most important to you and your success.
+This report is filled with information about your behavioral style and the styles that you will encounter in others.
+There are many suggestions in the application section of this report for you to apply this information.
+Take the next step and DO the exercises.
+Don't put this report on a shelf or in a file.
+Knowing your own style is just the beginning- you must be able to apply this information to improve all of your relationships.

-Do not put this report on a shelf or in a file.
-You have the opportunity to use this information to open a meaningful dialogue with others and improve the way you learn new information.
-Use this report as a reference tool.
-It contains a lot of information and it wasn't designed to be digested in a single reading.
+Continually use this report as a reference tool.
+It contains a lot of information and was never meant to be digested in a single reading.
+Experiment with making a few changes in your behavior and examine the results.
+You might be surprised!

-Have fun making the minor changes in the way you attend, translate, relate and understand new material and immediately experience improved results.
-You will be pleasantly surprised!